paldepind/Kran/README.md

 })
 ```

-If creating a component with only one property `component` provides a shorthand
+For creating a component with only one property `component` provides a
-syntax.
-It can be passed simply the name of the single component as a string.
+convenient shorthand syntax.
+Simply call it with the name of the single
+component as a string.
 ```javascript
 Kran.component(propertyName)
 ```